Euro adoption

 Alignment Analyses and Assessment

-Further update of the joint Assessment document is to be submitted to the Czech Government by the end of March 2025.
-In the Assessment (pdf, 1,3 MB) document prepared in December 2023, the Ministry of Finance and the CNB recommended that the Czech government should not set a target date for euro area entry for the time being.
-In 2023, the Czech Republic was compliant with only two of the four required Maastricht convergence criteria.
-No substantial progress has been made as regards the Czech Republic’s economic preparedness for euro adoption, and thus the unfinished process of economic convergence remains a factor arguing against early euro adoption.
-Czech public finance sustainability also remains unresolved.
-By contrast, the high degree of openness of the Czech economy and its close trade and ownership links with the euro area are arguments for adopting the euro.
+In the follow-up Assessment (pdf, 1.6 MB) prepared in April 2025, the Ministry of Finance and the CNB recommended that the Czech government not set a target date for euro area entry for the time being.
+The Czech Republic did not meet two of the required four Maastricht convergence criteria in 2024.
+Compared to previous years, no substantial progress has been made as regards the Czech Republic’s economic preparedness for euro adoption.
+The real economic convergence of the Czech Republic towards the euro area has almost stalled since 2020, with the process of real convergence having resumed only recently.
+Moreover, there are still large differences in the structure of economies.
+Unresolved domestic structural issues related to the current economic model and future challenges (population ageing, infrastructure investment) pose a significant risk.
+On the other hand, the high degree of openness of the Czech economy and its close trade and ownership links with the euro area are key positive factors.
 The institutions and rules of the euro area have changed over recent years, and discussions on further deepening integration are still ongoing.
 The future potential financial and non-financial commitments relating to the Czech Republic’s entry into the euro area thus cannot be reliably estimated at the moment.
-Further update of the Assessment document is to be submitted to the Czech Government by the end of March 2025.

 Source documents